virtual-world-framework/vwf-web/_includes/docs/introduction.md

 ## Using VWF

-The Virtual World Framework is a server package and zero-install client.
-Demo application can be directly run on the [VWF website](http://virtualworldframework.com/web/catalog.html).
+VWF is a server package and zero-install client.
+Demo applications can be directly run on the [VWF website](/demos.html).
 A server can be set up locally to build new applications.
-Please download the source packages from [github](https://github.com/virtual-world-framework/vwf) and follow the readme and [installation instructions](install.html) to start your own server.
+Please download the source packages from [github](https://github.com/virtual-world-framework/vwf) and follow the readme and [installation instructions](#install) to start your own server.

 -------------------